 A growing number of OUI charges are occurring where police claim the motorist was driving under the influence of drugs.
 Increasingly, the intoxicant is marijuana or a prescription drug.
 This is commonly known as a drugged driving charge.

 If you need an experienced Maine DUI attorney, contact our law office now.
 Attorney Hartley can talk with you about your charges during a free initial consultation.

 Maine OUI laws enable prosecution for a mixture of DUI drugs and alcohol or drugs alone.
 Police need to have a reasonable suspicion that you were driving under the influence of an intoxicant drug before detaining you for testing.

-Oftentimes, the arresting officer will call a Drug Recognition Evaluator to the scene in order to establish probable cause for an OUI drugs arrest.
+Oftentimes, the arresting officer will call a Drug Recognition Evaluator (DRE) to the scene in order to establish probable cause for a drugged driving arrest.
 You may then be asked to submit to a urine or blood test.

 Read further information on the DUI drugs offense and potential penalties in Maine.

 In Maine, first offense OUI and second offense OUIs are Class D misdemeanors in most cases.

 An OUI may be considered a felony in Maine if it is a third offense or an OUI with serious bodily injury.

 If you have two prior convictions for OUI within the past 10 years, a third offense will be charged as a felony in Maine.

 An OUI charge will trigger two separate proceedings: (1) A criminal prosecution before the Court and (2) An administrative driver license suspension proceeding before the Maine Bureau of Motor Vehicles (BMV).